mandarinSh/OpenPolyEdu/README.md

 # OpenPolyEdu
 This is a project of Peter the Great St.Petersburg Polytechnic University (SPbPU) students based on course [Big Data](https://openedu.ru/course/spbstu/BIGDATA/).
+More information can be found at presentation: 'docs/2019_OpenEdu_Concept_v2.pptx'

 ## Project goal
 OpenEdu portal provides an information about user activity on the course in the log file.